Images, writings and graphics created by James F. Harrington are the copyrighted work of James F. Harrington, of Saugus, Massachusetts - USA

 I very often allow the use of my photographs at no charge when it is a not-for-profit use.
 I allowed the creator of this site use 2 of my photos, ( NH&VT ).
 He called and asked permission.
 He provided credit to the photographer.
 Here's another example of where I allowed non-profit use of my images at no charge.

-As a photographer, who frequently sells rights to my images, I take copyright violation seriously and I aggressively search for, and find, violators of my copyright.
+As a photographer who sells rights, I take copyright violation seriously.
+I aggressively search for and find violators of my copyright.
 For example:

 I found one of my photos in use on a CD cover produced by a company in England.
-My first e-mails to the company went unanswered so I pointed out the details of the infringement on this page.
+My first e-mails to the company went unanswered.
+I pointed out the details of the infringement on this page.

-Several months later months later I sent more e-mails requesting payment and payment was sent.
+Several months later months later I sent more e-mails requesting payment.
 However, I then received an e-mail which stated: "It is impossible to ask your permission, if you do not have any credits on your photographs at source...."This is libelous.
 If you do not remove this immediately we will be forced to consider taking action against you."

 They make me out to be the bad guy!
 Read on...